fuzhufozhu/ali_lot/intl.en-US/User Guide/Develop devices/Protocols for connecting devices/Establish MQTT over TCP connections.md

     Call this function to receive data.
 You can run the function in a separate thread if the system permits this operation.

-    The code is as follows:
+    The code is as follows

     ```
     /* Handles the MQTT packets received from TCP or SSL connection */
     IOT_MQTT_Yield(pclient, 200);
     ```

-    The response is as follows:
+    The response parameter declaration is as follows:

     ```
     /**
     * @brief Handles MQTT packets from remote servers and processes timeout requests
     * which include the MQTT subscribe, unsubscribe, publish(QOS >= 1), reconnect, etc..